Private Internet Access Review 2020

-PIA VPN has three (3) affordable pricing plans for its existing as well as new users.
+PIA VPN costs $2.69/month on its 2-year plan.
+Currently, the provider offers three (3) affordable pricing plans for its existing as well as new users.
 This is what the current pricing looks like:

-All PIA VPN packages offer a 7-day money-back guarantee and 10 simultaneous connections.
-So, you can connect up 10 different devices on a single Private Internet Access account.
+All PIA VPN packages offer a 30-day money-back guarantee so users can request a refund within 30 days of purchase if they’re unsatisfied with the service.
+PIA also offers 10 simultaneous connections so, you can connect up 10 different devices on a single Private Internet Access account.
 I also like the fact that its refund policy also doubles as a free trial.

 Payment Methods: Bitcoin and Much More